-School leaders need a clear understanding of what it means to be learning leaders leading learning organizations and a more formalized approach to learning and continuous improvement.
-The School Leader Cycle of Inquiry is an excellent mechanism for both individuals and organizations to utilize for unlearning, learning, and relearning to foster continuous growth and improvement.
+The School Leader Cycle of Inquiry is a mechanism to make the School Leader Paradigm a living, breathing document, intended for individuals and organizations to use for unlearning, learning, and relearning to foster continuous growth and improvement.
 At the individual level, it can be employed for self and professional growth.
 For schools, districts, and other larger organizations, inquiry can be a powerful continuous improvement tool.
-The School Leader Cycle of Inquiry is a mechanism to make the School Leader Paradigm a living, breathing document, helping school leaders and their schools improve their practice.

-The School Leader Paradigm's Cycle of Inquiry is a cyclical approach to problem solving like other published continuous improvement models.
+The School Leader Paradigm's Cycle of Inquiry is a cyclical approach to problem solving.
 Central to the concept of continuous improvement is the definition of a problem of practice (PoP) which results in an ongoing effort to improve performance.
 The inquiry cycle is broken into four stages: (1) plan; (2) implement; (3) assess; and (4) reflect.